jes-sherborne/secret-server/docs/config-file-reference.md

 ### AWS S3 bucket

-These are representative values, but you will have to change them to match your specific region, endpoint, and bucket
+These are representative values, but you will have to change them to match your specific region, endpoint, and bucket.

 ```
   "storageService": {